TrilliantHealth/trilliant-data-science/libs/tabularasa/README.md

 constraints (e.g. ranges, string patterns, and nullability), column-level constraints (e.g. uniqueness), file resource definitions, and build options controlling the output of the build system.
-Tables are built from raw data files which may take any form and may be stored either in the repository under version control or remotely in a blob store such as ADLS (versioned with md5 hashes to ensure build consistency), but are packaged with the distribution as strictly-typed parquet files and optionally as a sqlite database archive file.
+Tables are built from raw data files which may take any form and may be stored either in the repository under version control or remotely in a blob store such as ADLS (versioned with md5 hashes to ensure build availability and consistency), but are packaged with the distribution as strictly-typed parquet files and optionally as a sqlite database archive file.
 Large package files may be omitted from the base distribution to be synced with a blob store at run time.

 The sections of the schema file are as follows: